CUNY-CL/yoyodyne-pretrained/examples/wandb_sweeps/README.md

     `--sweep_id`; arguments not being tuned should be passed using the `--config` file but note that hyperparameters set by the sweep will override those specified in the `--config`.
--   By default `random` and `bayes` search run indefinitely, until they are killed.
+-   By default search runs indefinitely, i.e., until the sweep command terminates.
 To specify a fixed number of samples, provide the `--count` argument.
 -   For more information about W&B sweeps, [read here](https://docs.wandb.ai/guides/sweeps).